slmnv5/pepelats/doc/looper_views.md

   them.
   Loops for each song part can be seen and edited as well

-* [song view](../config/menu/6x4/song.ini) -- stop song at different points, save, empty, delete or load.
+* [song view](../config/menu/6x4/song.ini) -- stop song instantly or at the end of loop.
+Save, empty, delete or load song.
 Scroll list of saved songs.

 * [drum view](../config/menu/6x4/drum.ini) -- adjust volume and parameters.
-Assign specific configuration to drum e.g. style for pattern drum.
+Assign configuration to drum e.g. style for pattern drum.

 * [service view](../config/menu/6x4/serv.ini) -- restart looper, check for updates.
-Select one of four drum types for new song.
+Select one of four drum types.